J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 7,14,80<br>
 8,18,50<br>

-Given that the sum of total resource usage across all facilities cannot exceed 30 and that no more than 1 of each facility may be built, please report the combination of facilities to be built which will maximise total output.You may report the Facility IDs without providing any explanation for your answer.
+Given that the sum of total resource usage across all facilities cannot exceed 30 and that no more than 1 of each facility may be built, please report the combination of facilities to be built which will maximise total output.
+You may report the Facility IDs without providing any explanation for your answer.
 Please also report the total resource usage and total output under your proposed solution.

 """
 </details>